We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Breakfast: whole wheat bagel with peanut butter

 - Breakfast: peach pecan oatmeal bar

 While Diet-to-Go may be a suitable option for those looking for an affordable method to achieve quick weight loss without the need to prepare meals, it’s important to understand that any low calorie diet program is not a good choice for sustainable and healthy weight loss.

 When trying to lose weight or manage blood sugar levels, it’s much more helpful to develop a personalized dietary pattern that works for your specific needs.

-If you want to try out Diet-to-Go, it would be best used as a short-term dietary intervention rather than a long-term solution to weight loss and weight maintenance.
+If you want to try out Diet-to-Go, it would be best used as a short-term dietary intervention or for filler meals rather than a long-term, full-time solution to weight loss and weight maintenance.

 Diet-to-Go is a ready-to-eat meal delivery service that’s marketed to promote weight loss.
 It offers menus designed to meet a variety of preferences, including low carb and vegetarian dietary patterns.

 Although following any low calorie program like Diet-to-Go is likely to result in quick fat loss, it’s not the best choice for long-term weight maintenance.